-The program has been very successful in its first six months (April-October 2017), with 17,044 visits from small haulers utilizing the facility, disposing of over 8,000 tons of waste.
-The number of small haulers using the drop-off center at the landfill has decreased since the implementation of the Small Hauler Program at NWTS, indicating that small haulers prefer to use the NWTS.
-There has also been an increase in the number of haulers who have applied for and received a permit, which can be attributed in part to the information campaign that accompanied the opening of the center (refer Appendix E for an example of outreach materials to small haulers).
+The program has been very successful since it began in April 2017, with 46,135 visits from small haulers utilizing the facility, disposing of over 25,978.61 tons of waste from April 2017 to October 2018.
+There has been an increase in the number of haulers who have applied for and received a hauler's permit, which can be attributed in part to the information campaign that accompanied the opening of the center (refer Appendix E for an example of outreach materials to small haulers).